 - the person is moving of their own free will,

 - the person has particular connections to the country they intend to move to, and

 - it is expected that the person’s life situation will improve in the new country.

-Housing for people with disabilities
+Apartments and sheltered housing for people with disabilities

 Assistants, dogs and assistive devices